 The map does not always have exactly nine dashes.
-Early versions of the map had as many as 11 dashes, and a map of China published by the Chinese government in June 2014 includes 10 dashes.198 The exact positions of the dashes have also varied a bit over time.
+Early versions of the map had as many as 11 dashes, and a map of China published by the Chinese government in June 2014 includes 10 dashes.223 The exact positions of the dashes have also varied a bit over time.

-China has maintained ambiguity over whether it is using the map of the nine-dash line to claim full sovereignty over the entire sea area enclosed by the nine-dash line, or something less than that.199 Maintaining this ambiguity can be viewed as an approach that preserves flexibility for China in pursuing its maritime claims in the SCS while making it more difficult for other parties to define specific objections or pursue legal challenges to those claims.
-It does appear clear, however, that China at a minimum claims sovereignty over the island groups inside the nine line segments-China's domestic Law on the Territorial Sea and Contiguous Zone, enacted in 1992,
+China has maintained ambiguity over whether it is using the map of the nine-dash line to claim full sovereignty over the entire sea area enclosed by the nine-dash line, or something less than that.224 Maintaining this ambiguity can be viewed as an approach that preserves flexibility for China in pursuing its maritime claims in the SCS while making it more difficult for other parties to define specific objections or pursue legal challenges to those claims.
+It does appear clear,

-198 For an article discussing this new map in general (but not that it includes 10 dashes), see Ben Blanchard and Sui-Lee Wee, "New Chinese Map Gives Greater Play to South China Sea Claims," Reuters, June 25, 2014.
+223 For an article discussing this new map in general (but not that it includes 10 dashes), see Ben Blanchard and Sui-Lee Wee, "New Chinese Map Gives Greater Play to South China Sea Claims," Reuters, June 25, 2014.
 See also "China Adds Another Dash to the Map," Maritime Executive, July 4, 2014.

-199 See Andrew Browne, "China's line in the Sea," Wall Street Journal, April 1, 2014; Peter Dutton, "Three Disputes and Three Objectives, China and the South China Sea," Naval War College Review, Autumn 2011: 45-48; Hong Nong, "Interpreting the U-shape Line in the South China, Sea," accessed September 28, 2012, at http://chinausfocus.com/ peace-security/interpreting-the-u-shape-line-in-the-south-china-sea/.
+224 See Andrew Browne, "China's line in the Sea," Wall Street Journal, April 1, 2014; Peter Dutton, "Three Disputes and Three Objectives, China and the South China Sea," Naval War College Review, Autumn 2011: 45-48; Hong Nong, "Interpreting the U-shape Line in the South China, Sea," accessed September 28, 2012, at http://chinausfocus.com/ peace-security/interpreting-the-u-shape-line-in-the-south-china-sea/.
 See also Ankit Panda, "Will China's Nine Dashes Ever Turn Into One Line?"
 The Diplomat, July 1, 2014.
+For a more general discussion of ambiguity in China's statements regarding the SCS, see Oriana Skylar Mastro, "What are China's Leaders Saying about the South China Sea?
+The Rhetoric Weaves between Cooperative and Competitive, Leaving the Question of What-and Who-to Believe," Interpreter, February 24, 2021.

-specifies that China claims sovereignty over all the island groups inside the nine line segments.200 China's implementation on January 1, 2014, of a series of fishing regulations covering much of the SCS suggests that China claims at least some degree of administrative control over much of the SCS.201
+however, that China at a minimum claims sovereignty over the island groups inside the nine line segments-China's domestic Law on the Territorial Sea and Contiguous Zone, enacted in 1992, specifies that China claims sovereignty over all the island groups inside the nine line segments.225 China's implementation on January 1, 2014, of a series of fishing regulations covering much of the SCS suggests that China claims at least some degree of administrative control over much of the SCS.226